-Stretching from Hong Kong (let’s avoid the ownership debate) along the dusty tracks of the ancient Silk Road, through deserts and mountains of Western China across to Tibet (another one we won’t touch on) the size is hard to comprehend, especially when thinking in terms of public transport.
+Stretching from Hong Kong (let’s avoid the ownership debate) along the dusty tracks of the ancient Silk Road, through deserts and mountains of Western China across to Tibet (another one we won’t touch on) the size is hard to comprehend.

-So when planning a trip to China where do you begin?
-A multitude of guide books will trace your steps for you (I haven’t bought a guide book in over 10 years after weaving my own path through South America); I find it is better to forge my own route through conversations with locals, discussions with travellers and sometimes the mistakes we make end up with have beautiful consequences.
+When planning a trip to China where do you begin?
+A multitude of guide books will trace your steps for you; I find it is better to forge my own route through conversations with locals, discussions with travellers and sometimes the mistakes we make end up with have beautiful consequences.

 Why do I travel?

 Having lived in China for a year I am not an expert, but I know what I like and there is a place in the south which is one of my favourite locations on this planet.
-It clears my brain of unnecessary thoughts with the exception of appreciation, awakens my senses and makes me sweat a great deal.
+It clears my brain, awakens my senses and makes me sweat a great deal.
 It feels like stepping back to the communist era when Chairman Mao ruled with fear and hard labour, when farming was the main profession of the working class.
 The result being endless seas of cascading rice terraces which weave around the mountain like a beautiful green veil.